double <- function(x) x * 25 Your first function

 f(5)

-double is a name bound to a value, and that value happens to be a function. f <- double gives the same function a second name.
-This is exactly what happened in Section 3.2 when y <- x gave the number 3 a second name.
+#> [1] "closure"double is a name bound to a value, and that value happens to be a function. f <- double gives the same function a second name, which is exactly what happened in Section 3.2 when y <- x gave the number 3 a second name.

-You can even create a function without giving it a name:
+You can even create a function without giving it a name at all:

 (function(x) x + 1)(10)

-function(x) x + 1 creates a function.
-The parentheses around it and (10) immediately call it with the argument 10.
-This is an anonymous function: a function with no name.
-It’s the R equivalent of Church’s lambda notation, λx. x + 1 applied to 10 (Section 1.2).
-You won’t write anonymous functions often at this stage, but they become important when you pass functions to other functions in Chapter 19.
+#> [1] 11function(x) x + 1 creates a function; the parentheses around it and (10) immediately call it with the argument 10.
+This is an anonymous function: λx. x + 1 applied to 10 (Section 1.2).
+Chapter 19 uses them heavily.

 Exercises